 Just before dawn on December 18, 1812, a force of 300 Miami Indians counterattacked the American camp resulting in 8 soldiers killed, 48 wounded and 109 horses killed.
 At least 15 Indians were reported killed, though that was likely an understated figure due to Miami's tradition of carrying off their casualties.
 Campbell then began his withdrawal to Fort Greenville.

 Though recorded as the first American victory of the war, it turned out to have had detrimental consequences as the entire regiment was rendered out of commission for the remainder of the war due to wounds, disease, and frostbite.

 About "Mississinewa 1812" the Historical Event

-There are 2 re-enactments which are scheduled at multiple times daily.
-The primary battle is reconstructed in the field north of the river near where the actual conflict occurred followed by a smaller skirmish in the river itself which consists of warriors in canoes, shore batteries and bands of hostiles firing from a small river islet.
+There are 2 re-enactments that are scheduled multiple times daily.
+The primary battle is reconstructed in the field north of the river near where the actual conflict occurred followed by a smaller skirmish in the river itself which consists of warriors in canoes, shore batteries, and bands of hostiles firing from a small river islet.

 Plan Your October

 As an award-winning, living history event in Indiana and the finest War of 1812-era re-enactment in North America, Mississenewa 1812 would be a great way to spend a few hours or a couple of days If you happen to be in East Central Indiana during the second week of October.

 - Assigned to Campbell's unit as a trapper, guide, and interpreter, was a man named William Conner.
 Conner is prominent in state history for settling Hamilton County and its county seat of Noblesville, which is a Northern suburb of Indianapolis in Marion County.
 His original property in Fishers, also in Hamilton County, is now the living history museum Conner Prairie Settlement.